gomezgoiri/reusing-web-actuators-from-semantic-space/README.md

 Specifically, for the interoperation scenario, we wanted to exemplify how to seamlessly reuse an HTTP API from a space-aided consumer.
 In other words, the consumer still writes _tasks_ into the space, which automatically consumes any needed HTTP API on its behalf.
-To check that the interoperation is possible, we completely reuse first scenario's provider and second scenario's consumer.
+To check that the interoperation is feasible, we completely reuse first scenario's provider and second scenario's consumer.
-We only extended the space implementation.
+We only extend the space implementation.

 Installation